 Get to know small villages and ruins no one else goes to — all while passing through spectacular landscapes.
 Are you ready to join us on these downhill adventures?

 How Arequipa & the Colca Canyon connect to other destinations

 Besides being easily accessible from Arequipa, the Colca Canyon is well connected to Puno and Lake Titicaca.
-Similar shared tourist buses as mentioned before are used on this route, a very practical way to travel between these destinations.
+Similar shared tourist buses, as mentioned before, are used on this route, an efficient way to travel between these destinations.